NAVNEETSINGHBHATTI/hello-everyone/README.md

 # hello-everyone
-this is the first project on github
+this is the first project on github.

+update the file